 Meet the ANEW Team

-Michaelene Colestock LPCC, LADC
+Michaelene Colestock MA, LPCC, LADC she/her/hers

 Michaelene Colestock-Spence is the founder of ANEW Chemical Health Services and Spence Specialties LLC.
 Michaelene has been working in the SUD Treatment and Recovery field since 2001.
 After completing her Master's level internship at Wayside House she found she had a genuine passion for serving women and children.
 Michaelene's vision included providing sober housing to women and women with children, Outpatient treatment services, and in 2021 included Residential treatment services.
 Michaelene is well connected to many other professionals in the treatment community and has served hundreds of clients and their families throughout the years.
 Michaelene is a firm believer in the power of thought and that everything happens for a reason.
 We must "trust the path" that is laid before us as it is the path to start ANEW.